pleabargain/EnglishHelpsYourCareer/idioms.business.md

 I think it's good to do things out in the open because people get suspicious if you do things in secret.

+Well, now that the bad news is out in the open, can we talk about it?
 </p>
 </details>